Newly obtained recording and side-by-side exhibit review suggest the historical record was altered, debunking the City’s official explanation.

 During the meeting, Mayor Kenny Holloway informed the Board that the Mississippi Development Authority (MDA) was prepared to fund the downtown parking garage project.

-City Attorney Robert Wilkinson then advised the Board to approve execution of “that agreement.”
+City Attorney Robert Wilkinson said he reviewed the agreements then advised the Board to approve execution.

 Holloway then told the Board: